DaPhysikist/CSE151A_Taxi_Group/README.md

 ## Model 2

 Our second model focused on improving the predictions for both fare price and the trip duration.
 Firstly, to address the limitations of the previous models, we tried to implement a much more complex model, a neural network.
-Then, we built a decision tree when we realized this was not able to generalize to the data as well.
+When we realized that this model was not able to generalize to the data well (or at least, with the complexity of the neural network), we built a decision tree.

 ### Fare Prediction

-As before, we split the data to 80:20, train and test and used a set seed to ensure that we could reproduce the material.
-Then, we used StandardScaler() to ensure that our data was normalized so that the neural network could perform better on it.
+As before, we split the data to 80:20, `train` and `test` and used a set seed to ensure that we could reproduce the material.
+Then, we used `StandardScaler()` to ensure that our data was normalized so that the neural network could perform better on it.
 Here, we decided to use tensorflow since it contained the libraries needed to build this model.
 This was our model architecture:

 | Layer          | Params                      |